studioTevitol/studioTevitol/README.md

 Hi, welcome to **Tevitol Studio**.
 We are a high-school game development club was founded at *TEV İnanç Türkeş High-School* in September 2021.
-We hold studio meetings once a week between 14:00 and 16:00 on fridays.

 Our itch.io page: studiotevitol.itch.io
 - [Twitter: twitter.com/studioTevitol](https://twitter.com/studioTevitol)